Paul-J-Company/Systems-Design/Systems-Design.md

 These ***System Properties*** align with the high level business goal of ***"satisfy your customers"***.

-### Your System is a Stack comprised of [Abstract Layers](https://github.com/Paul-J-Company/Systems-Design/edit/main/Systems-Design.md#computer-abstractions):
+### Your System is a Stack of [Abstract Layers](https://github.com/Paul-J-Company/Systems-Design/edit/main/Systems-Design.md#computer-abstractions):

 * Storage/Data Layer:
 * Network Layer: